Stonewalling In Relationships: Signs, Types & How To Fix It!

 Recognizing stonewalling in a relationship isn’t always straightforward.
 While some behaviors are overt, others can be subtle, making it easy to overlook the signs.

-Understanding these signs is crucial because they are the building blocks of a communication breakdown that can severely damage a relationship.
+Understanding these signs is crucial.
+They are the building blocks of a communication breakdown that can severely damage a relationship.

 Here are some common signs of stonewalling: